Sep9

 Teaches no matter our good intentions or how hard we try, even at our very best we will always fall short.

-Teaches how it’s the thoughts we entertain in our heats that drive our actions, our responses, and our behaviors.
+Teaches how it’s the sinful thoughts we entertain in our hearts that drive our actions, our responses, and our behaviors.

 Warns against thinking we can avoid sin by setting up boundaries without dealing with the heart first.